 12. Why was she burned at the stake on May 30, 1431?
-Note: It was not for heresy as so many have believed erroneously.
+Note: She was changed with 70 crimes from heresy to being a witch to being a transvestite.

 13. What impact did her tactics and strategy (as well as the protonationalism of her faith) have on subsequent French success during the last 23 years of the Hundred Year's War?